-Additional critical services include case management, English language training, immigration assistance, information and referral, interpretation and transportation services.
-The services provided to clients enable the state to meet its Refugee Assistance Program Annual Goal Plan objectives.
+Additional critical services include case management, English language instruction, immigration assistance, information and referral, interpretation and translation and transportation services.
+The services provided to clients support the State's objectives identified in the State Refugee OfficeAnnual Goal Plan.
 Generally, these services are provided by a North Carolina Refugee Service Provider under contract with the North Carolina Division of Social Services.
-The local department of social services assumes this responsibility in geographic areas without a North Carolina Refugee Service Provider.
+The local department of social services assumes the responsibility of employment services in geographic areas without a North Carolina Refugee Service Provider.

-Monitoring Staff and Frequency
+330.02 Monitoring Staff and Frequency

-Refugee Assistance Program (RAP) monitoring for the refugee program includes one State Refugee Office (SRO) Program Consultant dedicated to county monitoring for Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) programs.
-The SRO Consultant is responsible for conducting the eligibility monitoring for the SRO Program in the counties with one or more RCA and/or RMA recipients.
-The SRO Consultant monitors the eligibility records through either an onsite visit or desktop monitoring.
-Reviews are scheduled according to the number of newly arrived refugee recipients who receive RCA and/or RMA in the county where they reside.
+Refugee Public Assistance monitoring of the programs includes one State Refugee Office (SRO) Program Consultant dedicated to county monitoring for Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) programs, a second refugee program consultant provides part time support as needed.
+The SRO Consultant is responsible for conducting the eligibility monitoring for the Refugee Program Assistance Programs in the counties with one or more RCA and/or RMA recipient.
+The SRO Consultant monitors the eligibility records through either an onsite visit or desk review.
+Reviews are scheduled according to the number of newly arrived recipients who receive RCA and/or RMA in the county of residence.